Do you want to know how to self-publish a book or an ebook?

 Self-publish because you can

-The keys no longer belong to publishing companies, who were the publishing lock keepers for decades.
+The keys no longer belong to publishing companies, which were the publishing lockkeepers for decades.

-Everyone today has the ability, means, and freedom to express themselves in writing and publishing a book.
+Everyone today has the ability, means, and freedom to express themselves by writing and self-publishing a book.

 Writers have the right to say what they think.
 And now you can write and find readers with that same freedom.